aatmunbaxi/site/content/comp/meow_state_org_speed.md

 In particular, we implement meow-style up-down nagivation of subtrees with `jk`, and add level-restricted motion with `np`.
 Subtree metadata can be edited from this state without exiting the state, and source block navigation is added--useful for literate programmers.

-There&rsquo;s one major benefit to using a custom `meow-state` instead of attempting to get speed keys working: **this state is available anywhere in the buffer.**
+There's one major benefit to using a custom `meow-state` instead of attempting to get speed keys working: **this state is available anywhere in the buffer.**
 With speed keys, the point **must** be at the beginning of an org heading.
 With our custom state, a simple press of `O` while in `meow-normal-mode` puts us in navigation mode.
 This makes navigation of org documents fast and accessible in a way that is superior to speed keys, something afforded to us by adopting a modal editing paradigm.